dmotz/trystero/README.md

   Returns an array of three functions:
   1. #### Sender
-     - Sends data to peers and returns a promise that resolves when all target peers are finished receiving data.
+     - Sends data to peers and returns a promise that resolves when all target peers are finished sending locally.

      - `(data, [targetPeers], [metadata], [onProgress])`
        - `data` - Any value to send (primitive, object, binary).
 Serialization